annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

+When conducting machine learning experiments, it is important to track a variety of metrics in order to evaluate the performance of a model and its computational cost.
+Some common metrics we decided to track in our model are the following:
+-Loss-train/Loss-eval: It measures the differnce between the predicted output of a model and the true output.
+A lower loss indicates a better performing model.
+-Accuracy-train/Accuracy-eval: It measures the proportion of correct predictions made by a model.
+A higher accuracy indicates a better performing model.
+Other measures that could be tracked to monitor the performance of the model such as precision and recall have not been included.

+However, we just have implemented the setup.
+When training the model it automatically uploads the above mentioned metrics in W&B, but the figures included below are not representative of how actually the model would perform when more training time and resources were available.

 ![this figure](figures/chart.png)
 As seen in the first image we can track the training and evaluation losses and accuracies through all the steps.
 In case we had a changing learning rate we could also have tracked that.